 This health problem is caused by infection.
 Common causes are:

 - Primary—fluid builds up in the belly and becomes infected due to health problems, such as cirrhosis of the liver.

-- Secondary peritonitis—caused by bacteria that enter the abdominal cavity.
-It can be due to an injury or a condition, such as a ruptured appendix.
+- Secondary—bacteria enters the belly due to an injury or a health problem, such as a ruptured appendix.